Skip to content

 Output includes: name, version, description, author, source, install path, lockfile ref and commit (when available), context-file counts (skills, prompts, instructions), workflow count, and hook count.

-Lists remote tags and branches for the package.
-Calls the remote — requires network access, and for private repositories requires GITHUB_APM_PAT (see authentication).
+Lists available versions for the package.
+Calls the remote — requires network access.

 ArgumentRequiredDescription